George Ferrandi is the creator and director of JUMP!STAR. She designs the Constellates, leads the creative team, and makes the pole star sculptures.

 Nick Troisi is an advisor and master "MacGyver" to Jump!Star.

-Douglas Baulos will act as an educational liaison working with Jump!Star themes in his classes at the University of Alabama.
+Douglas Baulos acts as an educational liaison working with Jump!Star themes in his classes at the University of Alabama.

 Baulos was born in Springfield, Illinois.
 In 1990, he received a Bachelor of Fine Arts from the University of Alabama at Birmingham.
 In 1993, he received a Master of Fine Arts from the University of New Orleans.
 He currently is the Assistant Professor of Drawing at the University of Alabama at Birmingham and the curriculum director at Studio by the Tracks, an art center that provides free art classes to emotionally conflicted children and adults with Autism Spectrum Disorder or other mental illnesses.
 His drawings, collages, and books have been exhibited/published both nationally and internationally.
 His current works are explorations (visual) and meditations (poetry) centering on his ideas of spirituality, love, death, shelter, and hope.